Practicing chords and chord changes

 • Chord progression 7: C - F - G7 - C

 These chord progressions contain almost all basic major, minor and seventh chords.
-Strumming them gets boring quite fast, so here are the same chord progressions with a few simple picking patterns on top.
+Strumming them gets boring pretty fast, so here are the same chord progressions with a few simple picking patterns on top.

 Exercise 2: Picking chords

-Make sure to read my recommendations on picking (especially the part about what string to pick with which finger) before you continue.
+Make sure to read my recommendations on picking (especially the part about which string to pick with which finger) before you continue.

 Tabs